JFrog CLI Control Manager

 usejfcm use <version or alias>

-Activates the given version or alias, making it the active jf binary; sets up PATH priority so JFCM-managed jf takes precedence over system versions.Switch versions; jfcm use latest auto-fetches and activates the newest (downloading if needed).
-If no argument is passed, it uses the version in .jfrog-version.
+Activates the given version or alias, making it the active jf binary.
+Sets up PATH priority so JFCM-managed jf takes precedence over system versions.Switch versions. jfcm use latest auto-fetches and activates the newest version (downloading if needed).
+If you pass no argument, it uses the version in .jfrog-version.

 listjfcm listShows all installed versions of jf and indicates which one is active.Review managed versions on your system.